WHS-PRO-015 Field Trip Procedure

 To ensure the field trip procedure effectiveness, field trips may be subject to audits.
 The purpose of the audit is to assess compliance with this procedure and compliance with the field trip management system (including risk assessment controls).

-Auditing may be conducted by the HSE Unit or the Division / Directorate.
+Auditing may be conducted by the WHS Unit or the Division / Directorate.

 Critical incidents during field trips must be managed in accordance with the JCU Incident Management Policy and Critical Incident Procedures.